 “Is there one in our forest out back?”

 “Do witches only eat children or do they eat sausages too?”
 On and on, without breath or pause.
 Tabitha tried to break in but they talked over the top of her, drowning out her voice, until her stomach rumbled louder than ever.
-She laid a hand across her belly, embarrassed.
+She laid a hand across her belly, embarrassed and flustered.
 The two kids looked at each other.

 “Do you think they’d leave you alone like that?” she asked.